MichaelFYang/graph_decoder_ws/README.md

 source devel/setup.bash
 ```

-#### Before launch the decoder, make sure you have the file path correct
+#### Before launch the decoder, make sure you check the the configuration file
 Open the config file as the way you like
 ``` bash
 gedit <<YOUR WORKSPACE>>/src/graph_decoder/config/default.yaml